COD WITH BOK CHOY SOBA NOODLES

 Anthony is an outgoing, passionate individual who brightens up a room with his infectious energy.
-We hit it off with some small talk and found out Anthony’s main business is in seafood, at B & A Seafood in South Philadelphia.
-We were on our way to Philadelphia, PA next, so that’s when our relationship with Anthony got serious.
-He immediately disproved the “Philly Attitude” stereotype and gave us eating recommendations for our visit to Philly and invited us out to see his seafood market.
-Anthony had only met us for 5 minutes and gave us the warmest Philly welcome we could ever ask for, setting the tone for our new found love of this passionate and hard working blue collar city.
+We hit it off with some small talk and found out Anthony’s primary business is in seafood, at B & A Seafood in South Philadelphia.
+We were on our way to Philadelphia, PA, next, so that’s when our relationship with Anthony got serious.
+He immediately disproved the “Philly Attitude” stereotype and gave us eating recommendations for our visit to Philly, and invited us out to see his seafood market.
+Anthony had only met us for 5 minutes and gave us the warmest Philly welcome we could ever ask for, setting the tone for our newfound love of this passionate city.

 Fresh salmon and cod fillets